stappersg/vBook/src/filtering/rules.md

-# Rules and actions
+# Rules and Actions

-Rules are the entry point to filter emails.
+Rules and actions are the entry point to filter emails.

 ## Syntax